zhufuyi/sponge_doc/en/microservice-development-protobuf.md

 ### 🔹Adding Custom API Interfaces

-> [!note] When writing specific logic in API interface template code, if it involves data operations, such as the need to manually write `model`, `dao`, and other code.
+> [!note] When writing business logic code in api interface template code, if it involves manipulating data, you need to manually write `model`, `dao` and other code.

-Adding custom API interfaces is the same as described in the "Custom API interfaces" section of the document under "GRPC service development (mysql)".
+Adding custom API interfaces is the same as described in the "Custom API interfaces" section of the document under "GRPC service development (sql)".
 You can click to view the documentation on <a href="/microservice-development-mysql?id=%f0%9f%94%b9generating-and-using-cache-code" target="_blank">Generating and Using Cache Code</a> instructions.

 > [!tip] In manually added custom API interfaces, you may need to use caching, such as generating tokens.
 For string-type cache code like this, you can generate it directly and don't need to write it manually.
 Click to view <a href="/public-doc?id=%f0%9f%94%b9generating-and-using-cache-code" target="_blank">Generating and Using Cache Code</a> instructions.